Texaco Logo

 Texaco Logo 1907

-Over time, the star turned dark red and found itself inside a blue ring with jagged edges.
-Blue inscriptions appeared there: “MADE IN TEXAS” and “THE TEXAS COMPANY.”
-The first phrase was in the middle and divided into three centered lines.
+Over time, the star became dark red and was inside a blue ring with irregular edges.
+On it appeared blue inscriptions: “MADE IN TEXAS” and “THE TEXAS COMPANY.”
+The first inscription was located in the middle and was divided into three lines down the center.
 It used a bold block font with large rectangular serifs.
-The company name occupied the lower part of the logo and was written in small but capital letters.
+The company name was at the bottom of the logo and written in small but capital letters.

 1909 – 1913